 There are seven Great Walks of Tasmania that showcase 300 of the most beautiful kilometres on the island and whose guides make walking an experience to remember.

-Tasmania is also home to four of the seven Great Walks of Australia offering guests the opportunity to explore the wilderness accompanied by local guides, fresh produce and wine and staying in luxury tented camps and lodges.
+Tasmania is also home to four of the eight Great Walks of Australia offering guests the opportunity to explore the wilderness accompanied by local guides, fresh produce and wine and staying in luxury tented camps and lodges.